Economist Interview Questions

 Explanation: This is a technical question.
 While interviewing for a position as an economist, you can anticipate that the majority of questions will be technical.
 You need to be able to define and discuss major economic concepts, principals, and terms.
 The best way to prepare is to review your economic knowledge and practice answering questions similar to these.

-Example: “When making decisions about interest rates, the Fed considers factors include inflation, the money supply, GDP, and other significant economic trends which impact the availability and cost of credit.”
+Example: “When making decisions about interest rates, the Fed considers factors, including inflation, the money supply, GDP, and other significant economic trends which impact the availability and cost of credit.”

 Question: Can you explain the difference between causation and correlation?